rupeshtr78/vector-embed-rust/README.md

     - Generate embeddings for text data using an external embedding service.
     - Store embeddings in LanceDB tables.
 - **CLI Interface**: Command-line interface for easy interaction with the tool.
-- **Database Persistence**: Store embeddings in a PostgreSQL database.
+- **Database Persistence**: Store embeddings in a lance vector database.
 - **Querying**: Query the database to find nearest neighbors based on vector embeddings.
 - **Chat Integration**: Interact with the Ollama LLM model using embeddings retrieved from the database.